 Fuji Apple Information

 Fresh, crunchy, sweet/tart apples are one of life’s simple pleasures.
 Fuji apple trees produce perfectly balanced fruits that remain fresh tasting for a long time.
-Fujis are warm climate apples but are considered hardy down to United States Department of Agriculture zone 4 and up to 8.
+Fujis are warm climate apples but are considered hardy down to USDA zone 4 and up to 8.
 Some tips on how to grow Fujis will have you picking these sugary fruits right from your backyard tree.

-Fuji apple trees grow 15 to 20 feet wide with the same spread (4.5 to 6.1 m.).
-The fruits contain 10 to 18 percent sugar and are excellent for eating right off the tree or in pies or sauce.
+Fuji apple trees grow 15 to 20 feet wide with the same spread (4.5-6 m.).
+The fruits contain 10 to 18 percent sugar and are excellent for eating right off the tree, in pies, or sauce.
 Flowers consist of pretty creamy white to pink blooms.
-The apples are round, medium to large, with yellowish green skin often blushed with pink or red.
+The apples are round, medium to large with yellowish green skin often blushed with pink or red.
 Occasionally, the skin will be attractively striped.

 How to Grow Fujis